-- Outdoor time: After dinner or in the evenings are ideal times to spend time outside as a family.
+Outdoor time: After dinner or in the evenings are ideal times to spend time outside as a family.
 You may get some fresh air, enjoy outside activities, or go for a brief walk.

 - Workout time: The bucket list family is one of my favourite YouTube families.
 Daily exercise is an unavoidable aspect of their existence.
 I like how they’ve created a regular workout regimen for kids and how they force them to perform it on a daily basis.
-It’s wonderful to see how it will assist children realise the importance of fitness as they grow older.
+It’s wonderful to see how it will assist children realize the importance of fitness as they grow older.
 Such rituals also assist kids to incorporate it into their everyday routines, making it easier for them later in life.

 - Game night: Set out a day each week to play games as a family.
 Board games, card games, and any outdoor activities are examples of games.